UGA-IEEE/2026_FYC_Projects/Group_1/deliverables/deliverable3/README.md

 # Deliverable 3 - Complete by 11/7/2025
 As a note, make sure deliverables are completed <b>BEFORE</b> your next meeting!
 This allows me to help you debug circuits or code by the time I get to the meeting.

+## Group Goal
+Create a 10-minute presentation about your project.
+Discuss some of the things that you are working on for the project (utilizing the Pi, learning signal processing methods).
+Do not forget to describe how you are going to accomplish the final product (flow diagrams are a great way to represent this).

 ## Hardware Deliverable
 1. Take a look at the 741 operational amplifier and its datasheet.
 In the Circuits lab, it can be found as the TL081CP integrated circuit (IC) chip.
 The op-amp could be an important component in the signal processing steps of this project.
 There are many video resources that can also help you with this.